angusmillar/SmartHealthCard/README.md

 >See the official SMART Health Card specification page : [SMART Health Cards Framework](https://smarthealth.cards/)

+>This Liabary passes all test of this: [Smart Health Card implementation verifier site](https://demo-portals.smarthealth.cards/VerifierPortal.html)

 ## Example of Encoding a SMART Health Card JWS token and generating its QR Code images
 ```C#